salilab/imp_spatiotemporal_tutorial/doc/trajectory1.md

 ## Representing the model

 We choose to represent dynamic processes as a trajectory of snapshot models, with one snapshot at each time point.
-In this case, we modeled snapshots at 3 time points (0, 1, 2 minutes), so a single trajectory model will consist of 3 snapshots, one at each 0, 1, 2 minutes.
+In this case, we modeled snapshots at 3 time points (0, 1, and 2 minutes), so a single trajectory model will consist of 3 snapshots, one at each 0, 1, and 2 minutes.
 The modeling procedure described here will produce a set of scored trajectory models, which can be displayed as a directed acyclic graph, where nodes in the graph represent the snapshot model and edges represent connections between snapshots at neighboring time points.

 ## Scoring the model